Guaranteed Scalable Learning of Latent Tree Models: EXPERIMENTS ON HEALTHCARE DATASETS

 \emph{(2) CMS:} The CMS dataset includes 1.6 million patients, for whom 15.8 million medical encounter events are logged.
 Across all events, 11,434 distinct diseases (represented by ICD codes) are logged.
 We consider patients as samples and groups of diseases as variables.
 We consider specific diseases within each group as dimensions.
 We analyze and compare the results by varying the group size (therefore varying $d$ and $p$).
 While the MIMIC2 dataset and CMS dataset both contain logged diagnostic events, the larger volume of data in CMS provides an opportunity for testing the algorithm's scalability.
 We qualitatively evaluate biological implications on MIMIC2 and quantitatively evaluate algorithm performance and scalability on CMS.

 To learn the disease hierarchy from data, we also leverage some existing domain knowledge about diseases.
-In particular, we use an existing mapping between ICD codes and higher-level Phenome-wide Association Study (PheWAS) codes~\cite{Denny:pheWAS}.
+In particular, we use an existing mapping between ICD codes and higher-level Phenome-wide Association Study (PheWAS) codes~\citep{Denny:pheWAS}.
 We use (about 200) PheWAS codes as observed nodes and the observed node dimension is set to be binary ($d=2$) or the maximum number of ICD codes within a pheWAS code ($d=31$).
-The goal is to learn the latent nodes and the disease hierarchy and associated parameters from data.